grantj-re3/FlindersRedbox-rif2website/rifcs_notes/README_rifCoverageSpatial.md

   * click "Manually select a different area" in the left pane
   * select a rectangle in the map
   * the grey rectangle in the left pane will show the northlimit, southlimit, westlimit and eastlimit (no need to click left Export button)
-- Use Google Maps as described by "Get the coordinates of a place" at https://support.google.com/maps/answer/18539?hl=en
+- Use Google Maps as described by "Get the coordinates of a place" [here](https://support.google.com/maps/answer/18539?hl=en).
+Google Maps gives north first, then east.

 Once your dataset is published in ReDBox and harvested into RDA, you should see a map with your point or rectangle shown on the corresponding page.